LethalCompanyCommunity/ModdingWiki/docs/dev/fundamentals/patching-code/monomod-examples.md

     }
 }
 ```
 As we can see, if we used a normal Hook, there are many expressions we would have to copy from the if statement into our code for it to work as intended.
 And if another mod modifies these expressions, our mod will not get these changes because we would have just reimplemented the code instead.

 Alternatively we could try hooking the `PlayerJump` method, but it is a coroutine, which need special treatment to be hooked "properly".
+See [Patching IEnumerators](#patching-ienumerators) to find out how to do it.
+However for the sake of this example, we will not do that.

 The above method in IL with the place we are wanting to execute our code looks like this:
 ```IL